Zeeshankhan29/Flipkart_Product_scraper_Deployment/README.md

 Where do you think we get the Data from??
 Here comes the Web Scraping..

 Using the Python skills I have designed a Project where you could get the information of the Product from Multiple pages in Flipkart website and can be stored to Analyse further.

+FurtherMore the Html pages are been linked to my code.
+Ultimately the code is Deployed to Heroku Cloud platform so that anyone could access my work.